cwonrails/prayasht.github.io/v3/blog/evolution-of-effulgence/index.md

 ![effulgence.io v1 mockup](./mockup.jpg)
 Super basic sketch of the homepage layout.

 It resembles an abstract P (to me at least, most people didn't see it at first glance), and is emblematic in nature.
 I love the simple geometry behind it.
-I felt very strongly about having visual elements on site much more than textual ones, so I decided to embed pictures into the 4 blocks and use those my main navigation links.
+I felt very strongly about having visual elements much more than textual ones, so I decided to embed pictures into the 4 blocks and use those as my main navigation links.
 Something about your eyes interpreting colors and visual stimuli in a parallel manner vs interpreting text in a serial manner.
 Yeah...  that's cool.
 Let's formalize that on a webpage:
 ![effulgence.io v2](./v1.jpg)
 Check it out live [here.](http://effulgence.io/v1)